What To Wear for Business Headshots in 2023 (With Tips)

-In this article, you’ll find tips on what to wear for impactful business headshots.
+In this article, we'll explain the benefits of business headshots and share some tips on what to wear for a business headshot of your own.

 1. Be thoughtful about color choice